MCegla-JW/PacMan-game-GA-project-1/readMe/readMe.md

 The Game: [PacDog](https://mcegla-jw.github.io/PacMan-game-GA-project-1/)

-# Timeframe & Working Team (Solo/Pair/Group)
+# Timeframe & Working Team

-Instructions

 This was a solo project and I was given a week to complete it.
 Here is breakdown of my week.